AWS Security Hub features

 Integrations with ticketing, chat, incident management, investigation, GRC, SOAR, and SIEM tools

-In addition to integrating with dozens of AWS security services and partner products that send Security Hub findings, Security Hub also has integrations with various ticketing, chat, incident management, threat investigation, Governance Risk and Compliance (GRC), Security Orchestration Automation and Response (SOAR), and Security Information and Event Management (SIEM) tools that can automatically receive findings from Security Hub.
-These integrations include AWS services such as Amazon Detective (threat investigations) and AWS Audit Manager and various partner tools such as Splunk, Slack, PagerDuty, Sumo Logic, ServiceNow ITSM, and Atlassian’s Jira Service Management.
-The integration with ServiceNow and Jira are bi-directional, so that any updates to tickets are synced with the findings in Security Hub.
+Security Hub has integrations with various ticketing, chat, incident management, threat investigation, Governance Risk and Compliance (GRC), Security Orchestration Automation and Response (SOAR), and Security Information and Event Management (SIEM) tools that can automatically send or receive findings from Security Hub.